yush2106/stm32-labs/12-led-for-external-interrupt/README.md

-## Detect the interrupt signal to control LED
+## Use the external interrupt signal to control LED

 Define the onboard button, Pin 13 (PC13), for an interrupt signal.